Impact

 Risk and Exploitability

 The likelihood of exploitation is low (EPSS < 1 %) and the vulnerability is not included in CISA’s KEV catalog.
 Nevertheless, because it allows a kernel developer or privileged user to craft an eBPF program that reads or writes beyond map bounds, it can lead to privilege escalation or denial of service.
-The attack vector is most likely local, requiring execution of a malicious eBPF program that uses the BPF_OR opcode on constant operands.
-Identification of the vulnerability requires knowledge of eBPF verifier internals, but once present, the divergence can be exploited without additional system compromise.
+The likely attack vector is local, requiring the execution of a malicious eBPF program that uses the BPF_OR opcode on constant operands.
+Based on the description, it is inferred that the exploit requires an understanding of eBPF verifier internals; once the divergence is present, the attacker can exploit it without additional system compromise.
 The CVSS score of 7.8 indicates a high severity vulnerability.

 OpenCVE Enrichment